bprodoehl/vagrant-boxes/CentOS6_base.md

 Before We Begin
 =============

-You should have Vagrant 1.1 and VirtualBox and/or VMware Fusion Professional 5 installed.
+You should have Vagrant 1.2 and VirtualBox 4.2 or VMware Fusion Professional 5 or VMware Workstation 5 installed.
 You can verify the version of vagrant via:

 ```
 $ vagrant -v
-Vagrant version 1.1.5
+Vagrant version 1.2.7
 ```

-Also, all of the networking for vagrant requires your base box to use NAT (“Share with my Mac” in VMware).
+Also, all of the networking for vagrant requires your base box to use NAT ("Share with my Mac" in VMware).
 This is the default for VirtualBox and VMware, but if you’ve changed this somehow make sure your new boxes are created with the proper settings.

 Configuring the System
 =============